 The Master of Science degree program in Nursing offered by Goshen College is built on a tradition of excellence in nursing education at the undergraduate and graduate levels versed in the core values of the college.
 The program is designed for the registered nurse who is a graduate of a baccalaureate program in nursing and is conveniently designed with courses meeting once per week.
 The website address is goshen.edu/graduate/nursing.
-The post-Master of Science in Nursing Family Nurse Practitioner (FNP) certificate is available for the individual that is already an Advanced Practice Registered Nurse but has a specialty other than the FNP specialty.
-Each applicant's transcript is evaluated by the program director.
-Up to 33 credits may be accepted for transfer.

 The Merry Lea Environmental Learning Center offers a Master of Arts degree in Environmental Education that is designed for people who want to work as environmental educators with students of all ages in diverse settings.
 This is an intensive experience that covers all aspects of environmental education and emphasizes natural history and practical experience.
-Six core courses, two practicum experiences and a personalized project are completed in 11 months (July through June).
+Seven core courses, a practicum experience, an international class in the Bahamas, and a personalized project are completed in 11 months (July through May).
 The Graduate Semester in Sustainability Leadership is also based at Merry Lea.
 The website address is merrylea.goshen.edu/graduate-program.

 The Master of Business Administration degree is a collaborative program designed for working professionals interested in practicing leadership for the common good.
 Goshen College, Bluffton University and Eastern Mennonite University each provide graduate courses.
 Students select one school as the home institution and work with an advising professor and the graduate studies office from that school to plan their program.
-The website address is collaborativemba.org/
+The website address is collaborativemba.org/.